-- Citizens and permanent residents of Canada are eligible to apply for an Alberta Interim Professional Certificate in Alberta.
-The Chair of the School of Education recommends the names of qualifying BEd graduates to the Alberta Education Professional Standards Office.
-Graduates must refer to the following website and complete the on-line application: www.education.alberta.ca/teachers/ certification/requirements.aspx.
-More detailed information is available there. - 2.
+- Citzens and permanent residents of Canada are eligible to apply for an Alberta Interim Professional Certificate.
+The Chair of the School of Education recommends the names of qualifying BEd graduates to the Alberta Education Teachers & Leadership Excellence office. - Graduates must refer to the following website and complete the online application: https://education.alberta.ca/applying-for-teacher-certification-the-guide/alberta-graduates-apply-for-certification/ - 2.
 Graduates from the United States are eligible to apply for certification in various US states and should obtain details from the website of the state(s) where they wish to apply.
 They also are eligible to apply for a Canadian work permit which could open the possibility of qualifying for Interim Teacher Certification in the Province of Alberta. - 3.
 International graduates should confer with local authorities in their home country, or the country in which they wish to teach.
 These graduates may also be eligible to apply for a Canadian work permit which could open the possibility of qualifying for Interim Teacher Certification in the Province of Alberta.